Image SEO: A Comprehensive Guide for 2024

 Think of structured data as a way to speak directly to search engines, telling them exactly what your images represent.
 This can lead to improved visibility and a better understanding of your content, ultimately helping your images rank higher.
 Image optimization for SEO is a simple yet powerful way to give your visuals a significant advantage.

-Use Advanced Image SEO Techniques
+Advanced Image SEO Techniques to Try

 Once you’ve covered the basics of image optimization, explore more advanced techniques to further enhance your image SEO.
 These strategies can significantly impact your visibility and drive more traffic to your website.